nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

   Use case ends.

-The Use case can be elaborated by the SD as below in addition to the SD mentioned in the [Design](#design):
+The Use case for clearing all tasks and events can be elaborated by the SD as below in addition to the SD mentioned in the [Design](#design):

 <img src="images/SDClearAll.png" width="700"><br>
 The detailed SD is not unlike SD clear task.